anetapiekut/SMI205_shared_repo/Shared-document.md

 <!-- Explain in a way a lay person would easily understand what reproducible research is.
 Feel free to use a metaphor or not be entirely serious
 -->

+Reproducible research is enabling others to test your research to see if you get the same results.
+To help others to test your research, you must provide as much information as possible.
+It is like asking someone to test a new recipe, and helping them test it by providing all the ingredients and equipment beforehand.

 # 2. Benefits of conducting reproducible research

 <!-- List a few benefits of doing reproducible research for different community groups, international community or any research communities